han3zeng/authorization-server/README.md

 ## Script Instruction
 * `npm run get:token`: get OAuth token from google server to access gmail service
 * `npm run create:env`: put all your secrets in .env.json file and run the command to create .env file
+    * the file is used for google secret and cloud run
 * `npm run dev`: development mode
 * `npm run start`: production mode

 ## Secrets

+* .env.json file example

 ```
 {